signalfx/signalfx-agent/docs/monitors/conviva.md

 Only `Live` conviva metrics listed [here](https://community.conviva.com/site/global/apis_data/experience_insights_api/index.gsp#metrics) are supported.
-The metrics are gauges.
-They are converted to SignalFx metrics with account and filter name dimensions.
-In the case of MetricLenses, the constituent metrics and the Conviva MetricLens dimensions are included.
-The values of the Conviva dimensions are derived from the values of the associated MetricLens dimension entities.
+All metrics are gauges.
+The Conviva metrics are converted to SignalFx metrics with account and filter name dimensions.
+In the case of MetricLenses, the constituent MetricLens metrics and the MetricLens dimensions are included.
+The values of the MetricLens dimensions are derived from the values of the associated MetricLens dimension entities.

-Below is a sample YAML configuration showing the most basic configuration of the Conviva monitor using the required fields.
-For this configuration the monitor will default to fetching quality MetricLens metrics from the default Conviva account using the `All Traffic` filter.
+Below is a sample YAML configuration showing the most basic configuration of the Conviva monitor using only the required fields.
+For this configuration the monitor will default to fetching quality MetricLens metrics for all dimensions from the default Conviva account using the `All Traffic` filter.

 ```
 monitors: